1. Background and context

 ACSL is responsible for setting and maintaining the national safeguarding standards, and engages with Catholic entities and service providers to deliver training and capacity building activities including advice, support and communities of practice, oversights a framework for reviewing/auditing their compliance with these standards, oversights complaints response and reviews, and collects, analyses and uses information to mitigate risks of harm to adults at risk and children engaging with the Catholic Church in Australia.

 We collect personal information from you for the primary purpose of providing our services to you, providing information to our clients, marketing, and to assist you should you have an enquiry.
 We may also use your personal information for secondary purposes closely related to the primary purposes, in circumstances where you would reasonably expect such use or disclosure.

-- establishing and reviewing safeguarding standards to promote the safety and prevent abuse and/or misconduct towards children;
+- establishing and reviewing safeguarding standards to promote the safety and prevent abuse and/or misconduct towards children, and adults at risk;

 - establishing and reviewing standards for responding to allegations of abuse and/or misconduct concerning Church contacts who are involved with Church entities;

-- identifying and providing education and training directly or indirectly in respect of the safeguarding standards;
+- identifying and providing education, training and capacity building activities directly or indirectly in respect of the safeguarding standards;

-- auditing compliance of a Church entity with the safeguarding standards and reporting on the results of the audit;
+- reviewing/auditing compliance of a Church entity with the safeguarding standards and reporting on the results of the audit;

-- providing newsletter, website, social media and other communication updates on the activities of CPSL and the promotion of safeguarding of children and vulnerable adults;
+- providing newsletter, website, social media and other communication updates on the activities of ACSL and the promotion of safeguarding of children, and adults at risk;

 - assessing employment applications of prospective employees and volunteers;